-• A web based Integrated Management Information System, which can adequately integrate information from different systems across ministries or departments and generate graphs and tables.
+- A web based Integrated Management Information System, which can adequately integrate information from different systems across ministries or departments and generate graphs and tables. - The web based system should utilize geo-localization capability to generate hot spots and crime maps using static or time series data; - A comprehensive and secure programme database, consistent with national infrastructure and capacity requirements of CARISECURE, based on pre-determined indicators and reporting requirements; - Detailed hardware and infrastructure requirements based on each country: - - Recommended minimum download and upload speed should be contemplated based as follows: - Barbados (as a Hub or Central Point): 1GB (Download) and 786MB (Upload); - Guyana: 4086 Kbps (Download) / 1024 Kbps (Upload) - St. Kitts and Nevis: 48 Mpbs (Download) / 4 Mbps (Upload) - St. Lucia: 100 Mpbs (Download) / 10 Mbps (Upload) - Detailed Equipment specifications based on the minimum system requirements of the chosen database.
+(Servers, Switches, Laptops, PCs, Monitors); - Provisions for the capturing, cleaning and migration of any existing historical data; and, - Full standard procedures and guidelines for maintaining the database, and the integrated system.

-- The web based system should utilize geo-localisation capability to generate hot spots and crime maps using static or time series data; - A comprehensive and secure programme database, consistent with national infrastructure and capacity requirements of CARISECURE, based on pre-determined indicators and reporting requirements; - Detailed hardware and infrastructure requirements based on each country:- - Recommended minimum upload and download speeds based on available ISPs in each country; - Detailed Equipment specifications based on the minimum system requirements of the chosen database.
-(Servers, Switches, Laptops, PCs, Monitors); - Provisions for the capturing, cleaning and migration of any existing historical data; and, - Full standard procedures and guidelines for maintaining the database, and the integrated system. - 1.1 Requirements: Programme Database.
+Programme Database.